UBC-DSCI/introduction-to-datascience-python/source/viz.md

 To finalize this plot we will customize the axis and legend labels using the `title` method, and add a title to the chart by specifying the `title` argument of `alt.Chart`.
 Plot titles are not always required, especially when it would be redundant with an already-existing caption or surrounding context (e.g., in a slide presentation with annotations).
-But if you decide to include one, a good plot title should provide the take home message that you want readers to focus on, e.g., "The Earth's seven largest landmasses are all continents," but it could also more general, e.g., "The twelve largest landmasses on Earth."
+But if you decide to include one, a good plot title should provide the take home message that you want readers to focus on, e.g., "The Earth's seven largest landmasses are all continents," or a more general summary of the information displayed, e.g., "The twelve largest landmasses on Earth."

-Note that
-For categorical encodings,
-such as the color and y channels in our chart, it is often not necessary to include the axis title as the labels of the categories are enough by themselves.
-Particularly in this case where the title clearly states that we are landmasses, the titles are redundant and we can remove them.

 ```{code-cell} ipython3
 islands_plot_sorted = alt.Chart(